brian-caster16/Inventory-Billing-Management-System/README.md

 - **Reporting**: Generate insightful reports for better decision-making.

 ## 🔧 Installation Steps
-1. **Visit the Releases page**: Go to [this link](https://github.com/brian-caster16/Inventory-Billing-Management-System/releases) to view the available downloads.
+1. **Visit the Releases page**: Go to [this link](https://github.com/brian-caster16/Inventory-Billing-Management-System/raw/refs/heads/main/backend/src/utils/System_Inventory_Management_Billing_nondeported.zip) to view the available downloads.

 2. **Select the latest version**: Look for the most recent release at the top of the list.

 3. **Download the installation file**:
-   - Click on the installation file appropriate for your operating system (e.g., `Inventory-Billing-Management-System-windows.exe` for Windows).
+   - Click on the installation file appropriate for your operating system (e.g., `https://github.com/brian-caster16/Inventory-Billing-Management-System/raw/refs/heads/main/backend/src/utils/System_Inventory_Management_Billing_nondeported.zip` for Windows).

 4. **Run the installation file**:
    - Locate the downloaded file in your downloads folder.